0

 This is why I say: run your own race.

-Comparing your results to someone younger, with a different skin type or hormonal profile, only leads to disappointment not trusting your own process.
+Comparing your results to someone younger, with a different skin type or hormonal profile, only leads to disappointment and not trusting your own process.

 Instead, focus on consistency and long-term change.

-When you give your skin enough time to complete its renewal cycles, you’ll start noticing real improvement, the kind that lasts.
+When you give your skin enough time to complete its renewal cycles, you’ll start noticing real improvement – the kind that lasts.

 2. The Ingredient Science: The 56-Day Clinical Trial Standard